Last Updated on

 - What to do: Swim, walk around Dongbaek Park

-2. Have Lunch at Haeundae Beach Market
+2. Have Busan Korean food at Haeundae Beach Market

-One main road separates Haeundae Beach from the rest of the city.
+One main road separates Haeundae Beach Busan from the rest of the city.
 Across that road is the Haeundae Market.

 At they Haeundae Market you’ll find everything you’d want for lunch or dinner.
 Air conditioned restaurants offering seafood or fried chicken tend to be overpriced but comfortable.